fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/tools.md

 * Visual Studio for Mac + iOS (USB Device or Emulator)
 * Visual Studio + WPF

 Some manual set-up is required.
-The following assumes your app is called `SqueakyApp`:

 1. Install or update `fabulous-cli` as a global tool

         dotnet tool install -g fabulous-cli
         dotnet tool update -g fabulous-cli

-2. Check your projects have a reference to nuget package `Fabulous.LiveUpdate` for all projects in your app.
+2. Install or update the NuGet package `Fabulous.XamarinForms.LiveUpdate` for all projects in your app.
 This is the default for apps created with templates 0.13.10 and higher.
 Do a clean build.

-3. Uncomment or add the code in the `#if` section below in `SqueakyApp\SqueakyApp\SqueayApp.fs`:
+3. Uncomment or add the code in the `#if` section below:

        type App () =
            inherit Application()